vibbits/gentle-hands-on-python/src/08_Files.md

   3. 2.5% confidence from 200 ensemble measurements.
   4. 97.5% confidence from 200 ensemble measurements.

-Although CSV is a conceptually simple data format it can be difficult to read and write correctly.
+Although CSV is a conceptually simple data format it can be difficult to read and write _correctly_.
 The Python standard library provides a module (called `csv`) to help us easily read and write this format.
 Let's use this library to read the global data...

 ::: {.cell .code}